trust-mfn-berlin/animals-as-objects/vault/story.Knut.md

 </figure>

-“Knut” was born at a time when the first intense discussions were being held about the climate crisis and threats to the polar bear’s natural habitat. **The animal was well suited to playing the role of ambassador in the climate debate.** With scientific forecasts predicting a decline in Arctic sea ice, polar bears had landed on the List of Threatened Species of the International Union for Conservation of Nature and Natural Resources (IUCN) the very same year that “Knut” was born.[^12]
+“Knut” was born at a time when the first intense discussions were being held about the [[climate crisis|material.fossil-fuels]] and threats to the polar bear’s natural habitat. **The animal was well suited to playing the role of ambassador in the climate debate.** With scientific forecasts predicting a decline in Arctic sea ice, polar bears had landed on the List of Threatened Species of the International Union for Conservation of Nature and Natural Resources (IUCN) the very same year that “Knut” was born.[^12]

 However, Berlin’s polar bear was only able to achieve world fame due to a stroke of luck: shortly after the animal’s first public presentation in late March 2007, the state and government heads of the European Union converged on Berlin to celebrate the fiftieth anniversary of the signing of the Rome Treaty.
 Representatives of the national and international press had arrived in the city with them.
 They were just as excited about the cub as the local press had been months earlier. **“Knut” made headlines around the world.** Surprised curators and zoo management staff gave hundreds of interviews that weekend.[^13] Moreover, tens of thousands of additional visitors made for an impressive scene.
 Security personnel had to control the rush at the outdoor enclosure.
 By early summer, a million guests had visited the zoo.[^14]